scottaohara/Ground-Floor/README.md

 Beyond normalizing, but not super-stylized-HTML either:

-Ground Floor is the prettying up of HTML tags so that even if you never add a single class, or touch a line of CSS your HTML won't look like a jumble of browser presets or bland looking text.
+Ground Floor NC is the prettying up of HTML tags so that even if you never add a single class, or touch a line of CSS your HTML won't look like a jumble of browser presets or bland looking text.

 ### HTML Styling

-From headings to tables, forms to HTML5 elements, Ground Floor standardizes and lightly extends basic styling for many HTML elements.
+From headings to tables, forms to HTML5 elements, Ground Floor NC standardizes and lightly extends basic styling for many HTML elements.

     * Form Elements
     * Media Elements